kotlin-graphics/imgui/README.md

 ### Status:

-Almost everything, except text inputs handling
+90% ported, text inputs handling and few other small things

 To check what has been already ported and working, simply run one of the tests in Kotlin: